 Since 1993, area residents have been turning to the Marshfield Area Community Foundation to make their philanthropic giving as effective as possible.
 We are a public charity serving thousands of people who share a common concern—improving the quality of life in Marshfield and surrounding communities.
 Please see the About Us page for more information.

-The Marshfield Area Community Foundation was established 20 years ago by the Adler sisters, Anne and Bette.
+The Marshfield Area Community Foundation was established 24 years ago by the Adler sisters, Anne and Bette.
 Their goal was to make a long-term impact on their home community of Marshfield.
 And what an impact this Foundation has made!
-We now have $5.7 million in assets and more than 110 funds.
-To date we have given back $3.8 million to the community.
+We now have $10.6 million in assets and more than 150 funds.
+To date we have given back $6.6 million to our community.
 We have funds that support the arts, education, the environment, animals, sports and leisure, youth development, human services, and community development.
-For example, our funds have supported Hamus Park, Wildwood Park, Boson Tennis Courts, Braem Park Disk Golf, Weber Park, over $443,000 in scholarships, The Lucille Tack Center for the Arts, New Visions, many local churches.
-Our mission is to “Connect the people that care with the causes that matter to improve the quality of life in the Marshfield Area.”

 We operate in compliance with the National Standards for Community Foundations as set forth by the Council on Foundations.
-The Marshfield Area Community Foundation is one of 21 Community Foundations in Wisconsin accredited through a rigorous peer review process.
+The Marshfield Area Community Foundation, Inc. is one of 21 Community Foundations in Wisconsin accredited through a rigorous peer review process.